 The first element is the branch/revision filter.
 Clicking on it opens the Reference Browser (see the section called “Browse All Refs”).
 There you can select single or multiple references.
 If you select exactly two references, you can choose how to combine them (showing especially both A and B "A B"; showing differences "A...B" or all commits between A and B "A..B").
 This filter element also contains a special context menu.
 Here shortcuts for "HEAD", "FETCH_HEAD", "All" and "All local branches" are available.
 Also, the last manual selected filters are included there.

 The start and end date controls allow you to restrict the output to a known date range.
 The search box allows you to show only messages which contain a particular phrase.
-A default limitation for From can be configured in the settings dialog on the Dialogs 1 page (cf. the section called “TortoiseGit Dialog Settings”).
+A default limitation for From or the number of log entries displayed can be configured in the settings dialog on the Dialogs 1 page (cf. the section called “TortoiseGit Dialog Settings”).
+When a default limitation is active, the From has a blueish background.
+By opening the context menu on the date picker, you can configure the default limit or disable the default limit for the current dialogue.

 Alice Bob -Eve